Existing and emerging models

 Free-floating systems deploy smart bikes but allow the bikes to be dropped off at any location within a city or town’s boundaries.
 A set of guidelines are provided on how to safely park a bike without causing obstructions.

 Electric bike share

 Electric bikes are becoming an increasingly popular way to get around.
-Electric bike (sometimes known as Pedelecs) are defined as cycles using power to assist pedalling.
-On the continent their popularity is seen amongst all sectors of society and particularly amongst those taking up or returning to cycling.
-They are seen a valuable tool for:
+Electric bikes (sometimes known as Pedelecs) are defined as cycles using power to assist pedalling.
+On the continent, their popularity is seen amongst all sectors of society and particularly amongst those taking up or returning to cycling.
+They are seen as a valuable tool for:

 • Encouraging those who feel less confident about their fitness to cycle;

 • cycling without getting too tired or sweaty.

 For many years bikes have been offered in a shared capacity at workplaces and in communities.
 Typically, the bikes are all stored in one location and the keys are accessed via a designated person or through a key safe.
 Sometimes bikes can be booked by the hour or alternatively hubs can offer longer loans.
 Cycle hubs are often combined with other cycling services such as secure bike parking, route advice and maintenance or wider transport information.
 Smart locks are now available to add to a fleet of existing or non-bike share bike provide multi-user self-service access.
 They can be configured to fit local needs with a choice of tariffs and back to base or one-way hires.
 Smart locks can be used with a uniform fleet of bikes to look like public bike share or with a mix of pool bikes and users’ own bikes.

 Railway station hubs